 How Will Your Wrongful Death Claim Be Resolved?

 Many wrongful death claims are resolved through negotiations that take place outside of the courtroom.
 Your attorney and the at-fault party’s insurance company will negotiate until they reach an agreed upon settlement.

 But if the insurance company refuses to negotiate or make a fair offer, your attorney may recommend taking the case to court and asking a jury to award the compensation that your family deserves.
 Sometimes, simply filing a lawsuit in court is enough to persuade the insurance company to make a fair offer and resolve the claim.
 But if not, our attorneys will be ready to fight for the compensation you deserve in the courtroom.

 Schedule A No-Cost Consultation With Our Wrongful Death Lawyers

 Have you lost a loved one due to someone else’s negligence?
 If so, seek legal representation from the wrongful death attorneys at Page & Eichenblatt as soon as possible.
-Our attorneys are committed to helping surviving family members secure the compensation they are entitled to by law.
+Our Orlando personal injury attorneys are committed to helping surviving family members secure the compensation they are entitled to by law.